KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Geppetto.md

 ##### Brief History/Timeline

 ###### Origins
 Giuseppe Geppetto was a genius engineer.
-By creating a mechanical heart that harnessed the power of the cosmic weave itself, Geppetto became the father of Warforged puppet design.
+By creating a mechanical heart that harnessed the power of the cosmic veil itself, Geppetto became the father of Warforged puppet design.
 Geppetto's work brought a golden age for Ebberon, turning it into a thriving metropolis after the Runekeeper war destroyed a lot of it make it impoverished.
 However, this metamorphosis was not without its sacrifices.

 Regrettably, Geppetto lost his direction following the death of his wife Katherine, in an accident (was a staged plot by [[Orius Dryden]]).
 Throwing himself into his work to escape his grief, he neglected his son, Carson (became the puppet [[Unnamed One]]).
 Consumed by his ceaseless tinkering and invention, Geppetto sent Carson away to Bardic orphanage (established by [[Jaloop]]).
 This was an act that sowed the seeds of resentment within the young boy; a festering animosity that reached a boiling point when Geppetto failed to attend Carson graduation ceremony, leaving the boy emotionally scarred and openly resentful toward his father.
 Caron's bitter words expressed his deep-seated hatred, to the point where he declared that he did not care if his father died.
 In a poignant act of defiance and resentment, Carson gave away the Philosopher's stone necklace Geppetto had gifted him to his dear friend, Rowan.